oehrlis/oci-sec-ws/others/user.md

-Allow group grp-oci-sec-ws-lab-00 to manage security-recipe in compartment OCI-SEC-WS-LAB-00 Allow group grp-oci-sec-ws-lab-00 to manage security-zone in compartment OCI-SEC-WS-LAB-00 Allow group grp-oci-sec-ws-lab-00 to manage security-recipe in compartment OCI-SEC-WS-LAB-00
+Allow group grp-oci-sec-ws-lab-00 to manage security-recipe in compartment OCI-SEC-WS-LAB-00 Allow group grp-oci-sec-ws-lab-00 to manage security-zone in compartment OCI-SEC-WS-LAB-00 Allow group grp-oci-sec-ws-lab-00 to manage security-recipe in compartment OCI-SEC-WS-LAB-00 Allow group grp-oci-sec-ws-lab-00 to use ons-topic in compartment OCI-SEC-WS-LAB-00 Allow group grp-oci-sec-ws-lab-00 to manage cloudevents-rules in compartment OCI-SEC-WS-LAB-00
 ```